 Personal trainers are the new bartenders of this world.
 These days when someone has a problem they don’t run to the local pub and dump it on the bartender, they offload on to their personal trainer.
-And while you are amazing at giving clients everything they need to be their physical best, you might not know how to respond when clients start talking about their relationship problems, stresses, anxiety or depression; and it can put you in a really uncomfortable and tricky position.
-A client may divulge their marriage is falling apart, their sister is terminally ill or that their self esteem is at an all time love, and you’re standing there thinking “I don’t know what to do with this?
-I don’t know what to say”.
-And boom you have just become a therapist, and your client leaves feeling better because they’ve just dumped on you, but you leave the session feeling tired and drained.
+And while you are amazing at giving clients everything they need to be their physical best, you might not know how to respond when clients start talking about their relationship problems, stresses, anxiety or depression; and it can put you in a really uncomfortable and tricky position

-Following are five tips to use next time a client goes for the emotional outpour so that boundaries are maintained and you stay sane.
+While being an active listener and allowing someone to ‘vent’ to you is both compassionate and sometimes as beneficial to your personal training client as the workout itself, it’s important to preserve your own mental wellbeing.
+Here are five tips to use next time a client goes for the emotional outpour so that boundaries are maintained and you stay sane.

 5. Make sure that when the session is over you’re not left with the emotional baggage.
 Have a ritual that stops you from taking that energy home.
 When I worked in a psychiatric hospital I made sure that every day when I walked out those hospital doors I visualised leaving all heaviness and negative energy inside the hospital.
 If you’re in the gym, maybe do a few jumps to release any residual negativity.
 If you’re outdoors drop a weight on the ground to symbolise you dropping any heavy energy; or do whatever works for you.

 Vanessa is a qualified Life Coach with a special interest in stress and anxiety.
 She is Melbourne based and consults one-on-one with clients over the phone or via Skype.
 Take The Stress Test here, or to connect with Vanessa click here.